 Internet searches revealed that not all significant airports provide a direct route to Muscat, the capital of Oman.
 The ticket cost from Frankfurt or London was between 500 and 600 EUR.
 However, as we reside in Tallinn, Estonia, we must also fly there.
 A Matkapunkt travel agent recommended a possible starting point for the journey from Riga by flying Turkish Airlines.
 The price for the ticket was 510 EUR.

 Our trip started on Sunday morning with a 300-km drive from Tallinn to Riga.
 We started at nine o’clock.
-As it was Sunday, the roads were quite empty and we managed to be in Riga even earlier than needed.
+As it was Sunday, the roads were quite empty, and we managed to be in Riga even earlier than needed.
 We parked the car in the long-term car park at Riga airport (it costs 25 LVL a week).

 We landed in Muscat at 2 AM.
 Seeb International Airport is small but efficient.
 First, we had to buy a visa.
-We stood in the queue at the money exchange because we had read earlier that you need to pay for a visa in the local currency, the Omani Rial.
-Happily, it came out that currency exchange also takes money for the visa – no need to fill any blanks – a single entry visa was issued for a month.
+We stood in the queue at the money exchange because we had read earlier that you must pay for a visa in the local currency, the Omani Rial.
+Happily, it came out that currency exchange also takes money for the visa – no need to fill in any blanks – a single entry visa was issued for a month.

-The trip continues to Muscat and Mutrah
+The trip continues to Muscat and Mutrah.